 So, here are the five biggest angel investing mistakes beginning angels make, along with how to fix them.

 Mistake 1: Not Asking Enough Questions

 One of the biggest angel investing mistakes.
 So your colleague in the cubicle across from you swears that this new technology is going to change the way people think about styling their hair, and you’re thinking: “I can roll with this.
 My colleague wouldn’t let me down.
 They’re always the life of the company holiday party.”
-You meet with management team, and everyone is charismatic and welcoming.
+You meet with the management team, and everyone is charismatic and welcoming.
 The pitch deck was eye-catching and dissolved perfectly from one slide to the next.
 What more could you need to know?
 Plenty.